(= ФェФ=) toji

 -> Next Chapter

-1. CUDA C also has more advanced library functions for allocating space in the host memory.
+1. CUDA C has more advanced library functions for allocating space in the host memory.